The GTOs

 The GTOs (Girls Together Outrageously) were an all-girl group from the Los Angeles area, specifically the Sunset Strip scene.
 The group was active for two and a half years (1968–1970), followed by one reunion performance in 1974.
 Their only album, Permanent Damage, was produced by Frank Zappa and released in 1969.
+The group has been described as associated with the Los Angeles freak scene.